pomarec/sangre/README.md

   - [NoriaDB](https://github.com/mit-pdos/noria/) : Huge thanks to [Jon Gjengset](https://github.com/jonhoo) for clearing up my mind about this topic ([Whitepaper](https://www.usenix.org/conference/osdi18/presentation/gjengset)).
 Sangre is not an implementation of this paper though.
   - All the work done around materialized views and dataflows ([Raw list of sources](https://tartan-durian-108.notion.site/Pre-research-916a864988604fe2821d063321348a26))

+- Supabase for their [realtime](https://github.com/supabase/realtime/) tool that transforms postgres replica "stream" to websocket events (easy to consume)

 - Dart librairies :
   - alfred
   - dartz